PoCInnovation/Workshops/p2p/1.Solidity/README.md

 you can not update it.
 The most popular blockchain that supports smart contract is Ethereum, this is the main reason we are using this particular one.

+Please make sure to read each step carefully, as very useful links are given with the instructions.

+Every JavaScript files contains TODO instructions.
+Take a look at them to get more details and context about the task.

 ## Step 0 : Initialization :rocket:

 First, download and extract the `source.zip` file [here](https://github.com/PoCInnovation/Workshops/blob/master/p2p/1.Solidity/src/source.zip).